 -

-“1.2 million layoffs in 2025” means: The highest non-pandemic year since the Great Recession—and 2026 started worse.
+“1.2 million layoffs in 2025” means: The highest non-pandemic year since the Great Recession—and 2026 is on pace to match it with AI now the #1 cited reason for the first time in Challenger history.

 -